Low Intensity Laser Therapy (LILT)

 Pores in membranes open and close to let ions, such as calcium, in and out of cells as a consequence of physical changes in the membrane pore molecules.
 Calcium ions act as intracellular messengers in many signal-transducing pathways.
 The cellular calcium ion concentration can be abruptly raised for signaling purposes by transiently opening calcium channels in the plasma or intracellular membranes.

 The catalytic activities of many enzymes are regulated by the calcium concentration.
-Since infrared radiation affects the physical state of molecules, it can affect the pore molecules directly.
+Since infrared radiation affects the physical state of molecules, they can affect the pore molecules directly.
 Thus, a similar effect on cell proliferation can occur whether the cells were irradiated with visible light at 633nm or infrared at 830nm.

 Specific types of molecules absorb specific wavelengths of light, both visible and infrared.
 Absorbed radiation produces specific biological effects in tissue, depending upon which types of molecules absorb the light (Karu, 1998).